DITISS-AUG24-PROJECT/A2/README.md

-# A2
+# A2:auto-build
-Jenkins CI-CD pipeline
+Testing branch for Jenkins CI-CD pipeline